DJDanl/cpp-docs.pt-br/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Valor de retorno

-Um `CString` objeto que contém o texto do item.
+Um objeto de `CString` que contém o texto do item.

 ### <a name="example"></a>Exemplo